Learning by Exploring

 As a result of being in the same classroom for three or four years, children have the unique opportunity to experience learning as both the littlest learners and as leaders and teacher helpers in their classroom.
 The confidence children feel as a result of this experience readies them for their next educational experiences.

 Children in preschool have the opportunity to visit the library for instruction, fun and new book selections and head to the music studio to enjoy dance, song and introduction to instruments weekly.
-Full time students participate in a Spanish class where they begin to become familiar with the Spanish language and culture.
-In kindergarten, opportunities expand as the kindergarten students also participate in a formal art class along with a physical education class each week.
+In kindergarten, opportunities expand as students participate in a formal art class along with a physical education class each week.

 In the Montessori classroom all activities are referred to as “work.”
 The word work is meant to have the same positive meaning as the word play.
 The idea is to help the child understand that these activities are an enjoyable experience in which learners take pride.